OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

           | RGB = 3

-        <p class="jekyll-theme-minimal scene-class-attr-comment">This attribute specifies the type of the attribute named with the "primitive attribute" setting.
+        <p class="scene-class-attr-comment">This attribute specifies the type of the attribute named with the "primitive attribute" setting.
 This is required to uniquely specify the primitive attribute.</p>

     </p>